 As in Section~\ref{sec:simulations}, the Bernstein degree $m$ is selected by leave-one-out LSCV.

+Table~\ref{tab:realdata.cell.propensities} reports the four cells together with their cell sizes and estimated observation probabilities $\widehat{\pi}(x)$.
 Table~\ref{tab:realdata.feasible} reports the effective sample size after requiring $X$ to be observed, the overall observed fraction $n^{-1} \sum_{i=1}^n \delta_i$, and the selected degree $m^*$.

-Figure~\ref{fig:feasible_CDFs_nhanes} overlays the feasible IPW empirical CDF and its Bernstein-smoothed counterpart.
+Figure~\ref{fig:feasible_CDFs_nhanes_full} overlays the feasible IPW empirical CDF and its Bernstein-smoothed counterpart on the original glucose scale over the full rescaling interval.
+This full-range display makes clear how the CDF continues beyond the transformed value $0.40$ and reaches $1$ at the upper endpoint.

+For visual detail in the lower part of the distribution, Figure~\ref{fig:feasible_CDFs_nhanes_zoom} shows a zoomed view on the transformed scale.
 Smoothing yields a monotone, boundary-adaptive CDF with visibly reduced roughness, consistent with the efficiency gains predicted by our theory; the selected $m^*$ balances bias and variance effectively.
 The workflow could be extended by refining $X$ (for example, adding age groups) or by reporting quantiles back on the original mg/dL scale via the inverse of the monotone rescaling.